Website Terms & Conditions and General Terms & Conditions

 If information is brought to the attention of the Designated Person, they will make a written record of:

-If the incident/event is over, or believed to be an on-going incident/event, record details and report to MB
+- Decide if it is an immediate issue that requires police intervention.
+If it does, report to police, and follow their instructions.
+If the incident/event is over, or believed to be an ongoing incident/event, record details and report to MB.

 (6) Code of Behaviour

 Zippos already has in place a thorough Health and Safety Policy; a shortened version is given to all staff.
-This contains information on behaviour expected of staff, as do the Contracts issued to staff.
-These will be up held rigorously by Management.
+This contains information on the behaviour expected of staff, as do the Contracts issued to staff.
+These will be upheld rigorously by Management.

-Adult staff and family members must behave in a manner which does not threated, endanger or intimidate a child or young person
+Adult staff and family members must behave in a manner which does not threaten, endanger or intimidate a child or young person.

 Adult staff and family members must be aware of the children and young people around their workplace, both children and young people belonging to other staff members and those visiting Zippos Shows as customers.